thomasvincent/dotfiles/README.md

 # Dotfiles

-My personal dotfiles optimized for macOS development.
+My personal dotfiles optimized for macOS and Linux development, managed with chezmoi.

 ## Features